-- DO NOT allow anyone unfamiliar with trim tabs to use them. - DO NOT use trim tabs in a following sea as they will cause broaching or other unsafe handling characteristics. - DO NOT use trim tabs to compensate for excessive unequal weight distribution. - Your boat may be equipped with trim tabs. - The trim tabs may be used to help keep your boat level at cruising speeds. - The trim tabs are controlled by two rocker switches at the helm. - Before using the trim tabs read and understand the trim tab operation manual and observe the following: - Once cruising speed is reached, the port or starboard trim switch may be used (one at a time) to level the boat. - Perform trim tab adjustment with several short touches to the switch rather than one long one. - After each short touch allow several seconds for the hull to react.
+- DO NOT allow anyone unfamiliar with trim tabs to use them. - DO NOT use trim tabs in a following sea as they will cause broaching or other unsafe handling characteristics. - DO NOT use trim tabs to compensate for excessive unequal weight distribution. - Your boat may be equipped with trim tabs. - The trim tabs may be used to help keep your boat level at cruising speeds. - The trim tabs are controlled by two rocker switches at the helm. - Before using the trim tabs read and understand the trim tab operation manual.